 Social Facebook's sexy Microsoft affair continues with Office app integration November 15, 2010 11:15 AM Matthew Lynley 0 The catfight between Facebook and Google is nowhere close to being over.
 Social networking titan Facebook announced today that it is embedding Microsoft’s online versions of its Office applications into the Facebook messaging service.
 Microsoft’s step into Facebook is less of a grab at the collaboration space and more like another jab at Google.
 Things have been tense between Google and Facebook since the search giant blocked users from importing Google contacts into other applications.
 That included Facebook, which then returned the volley by asking users to simply download a file that included contact information and then upload it to Facebook.
 This isn’t the first time Microsoft has jumped in bed with Facebook at Google’s expense.
 Google executives have complained that too much data is locked up inside Facebook and hidden from search engines, a situation exacerbated (from Google’s perspective) by Facebook’s decision to share some of that social data with Microsoft’s Bing search engine, which competes directly with Google.
 Most recently, Bing and Facebook announced a partnership that would allow Bing to return results based on the Facebook “likes” of a user’s friends.
 Microsoft brought all of its Office applications online in response to Google’s increasingly popular web document applications.
 Google doesn’t provide details about how Docs is doing, but it says the app has “tens of millions of users.”
 And Google Apps, the bundle of business tools that includes Docs, has signed up 2 million companies with more than 25 million users total.
 Google Docs gives small- to mid-sized businesses with employees strewn across the country a powerful free option for collaboration.
 The alternative Microsoft offered before release of its Office 365 suite was paying for its Sharepoint program, a file-sharing and collaboration tool that integrates with its Office suite.
 If Microsoft were looking to challenge Google in the business collaboration space, it would go after a networking application like Yammer, a social network like Facebook for businesses.
 But there’s a strong statement that Microsoft could make here with the high school and college student presence on Facebook.
 I know I used Google Docs and Facebook all the time — and combining the two of them would have shaved a few precious minutes off working on that ten-page term paper.
 Either way, this is good news for the collaboration space and just about everyone else.
 Businesses can cross their fingers and hope to see office application integration — on either Google’s or Microsoft’s end — in other enterprise collaboration services.
 It also means more fireworks between Google and Facebook.
 Be sure to grab a bag of popcorn.
 [Photo: Marianne Perdomo] Don’t miss VentureBeat’s first live webinar — “Demystifying the Business Cloud” — on Nov.
 17 at 11 am Pacific Time.
 Join VentureBeat Founder & Editor-in-Chief Matt Marshall and Huddle Co-Founder Andy McLoughlin for an in-depth discussion about migrating core business processes to the cloud.
 Sign up for free now.
 This webinar is part of a series co-hosted by Huddle, an innovative online-collaboration startup based in the UK and San Francisco.
-VentureBeat and marketing technology analyst David Raab are working on a new Marketing Automation usage and ROI study.
-If you currently use a marketing automation system, help us out by answering the survey.
-If you do, we'll share the resulting data with you.
+Are you making or losing money with marketing automation?
+VB is working with marketing expert Ian Cleary to investigate marketing automation ROI.
+Help us out by answering a few questions, and we'll help you out with the data.